What is the purpose of FASPE?

 FASPE is for students in medical, law, seminary, and journalism graduate programs.
 Working journalists who completed their undergraduate degree in the past five years are also eligible.

-2014 application-based programs are designed for those interested in careers in medicine, law, journalism, and as religious leaders.
-The dates for FASPE Law and FASPE Journalism are June 1 – June 12, 2014.
-The dates for FASPE Medical and FASPE Seminary are June 15 – June 26, 2014.
+2015 application-based programs are designed for those interested in careers in business, medicine, law, journalism, and as religious leaders.
+The dates for FASPE Business, FASPE Journalism, and FASPE Law are May 24 – June 4, 2015.
+The dates for FASPE Medical and FASPE Seminary are June 14 – June 25, 2015.

 How long is the FASPE program?